CAPS-workshop/CAPS-workshop.github.io/content/_index.md

 ## [Resources](#resources) {#resources}

-- Material presented in the talks: 🚧 under construction 🚧
+- Material presented in the talks: to be added after the workshop.
-- Tool tutorial material: 🚧 under construction 🚧
 - List of [Verification Projects](https://www.hacs-workshop.org/links.html) curated by the High-Assurance Cryptographic Software Workshop

 ## [Organizers](#organizers) {#organizers}